edouardmisset/my-learning-curve/docs/documentation/Project Collaboration/04-component-structure.md

 - Initialize State Variables — `useState`
 - Create Refs — `useRef`
 - Initialize hooks — `useAppDispatch`
-- Write all side effects — `useEffects`
+- Write all side effects — `useEffect`s
 - Create `const`/`let` specific to the Component
 - Function definition — (if any)

-(Separate each section by one empty line)
+Separate each section by one empty line

+Resources:

+**Source**: This is from this [medium article](https://rahuulmiishra.medium.com/react-worst-practices-bdf924efe470)